cloudprober/cloudprober/docs/content/docs/how-to/oauth.md

 ### Token Refresh Behavior

 If you specify `refresh_interval_sec`, Cloudprober will refresh the token from the same source at the specified interval.
-Otherwise, Cloudprober will decide the refresh mechanism based on token's expiry.
-If token has an expiry Cloudprober will simply refresh based on that (most common scenario), otherwise Cloudprober will refresh the token every 30 seconds by default.
+Otherwise, Cloudprober determines the refresh mechanism based on token's expiry.
+If the token has an expiry Cloudprober will simply refresh based on that (most common scenario), otherwise Cloudprober will refresh the token every 30 seconds by default.

 ### HTTP Request